 TLC Wild Bird Sanctuary

-And the circle of friends grew as Crews was introduced to Tish McDaniel of TNC, and Nancy Riley, Nancy Baczek and Maureen Murphy with US F&WS New Mexico “Partners” Program.
+And the circle of friends grew as Crews was introduced to Tish McDaniel of TNC, and Nancy Riley, Nancy Baczek and Maureen Murphy with U.S. Fish and Wildlife New Mexico “Partners” Program.
 The $2,500 birthday gift became the cost share invested in an innovative “Partners” project.
 With collaboration from the NRCS and the National Wild Turkey Federation, 23 acres of short grass prairie north of the Bueyeros ranch house was designated as an official Wild Bird Sanctuary.

 The TLC Wild Bird Sanctuary is fenced and has its own well to water native trees along the perimeter area, a grape arbor, berry bushes and a wildlife water guzzler.
 A mowed walking path is maintained with contemplative seating areas scattered about.